 Turn left onto Rock St. and drive 0.1 miles to Kemble Ave.
 Turn right onto Kemble Ave. and proceed 0.3 miles to the parking area for the West Point Foundry Preserve.

-One of the more notable waterfalls, Indian Brook Falls is a popular spot near the Constitution Marsh Audubon Center and Sanctuary.
+One of the more notable waterfalls in the Valley, Indian Brook Falls is a popular spot near the Constitution Marsh Audubon Center and Sanctuary.

 Directions: From Fishkill, at the junction of Route 52 and Route 9, head south on Route 9 for 9.5 miles.
 Turn right onto Indian Brook Rd and continue 1.4 miles.

 Park on the left in one of the allotted spaces and walk back up the road to where the bridge crosses overhead.
 Follow the path to the right over the bridge that crosses the brook.
 Immediately after crossing the bridge, follow the path to the left upstream to the falls.
-Note: Drive slowly and with caution on Indian Brook Rd as it is a narrow, unpaved road.
+Note: drive with caution on Indian Brook Rd as it is a narrow, unpaved road.

 This must-see waterfall forms alongside the massive New Croton Dam at Croton Gorge Park, a Westchester County Park.
 The dam, built between 1893 and 1907, measures 297 feet tall by 266 feet wide and stretches 2,188 feet end-to-end.
 The park is 97 acres with a playground, grills, and hiking trails — fun for the whole family.

 Located in Harriman State Park, this waterfall forms on Pine Meadows Brook.
-A 1-mile hike takes you to the falls.
+A one-mile hike takes you to the falls, or continue on the trail to the Halfway Mountain lookout.

 The trail will become rocky and difficult.
 Continue on this trail until you reach the waterfall.

-Located in Black Rock Forest, this 50-foot cascade forms on Mineral Spring Brook.
+Located in Black Rock Forest, this 60-foot cascade forms on Mineral Spring Brook.
 A 0.3-mile hike along a well-defined path brings you to the base of the falls.

 Standing at approximately 100 feet, Marlboro Falls forms on Lattintown Creek.
-The best view is from the outdoor dining area of The Falcon restaurant the live music venue.
+The best view is from the outdoor dining area of The Falcon restaurant, the area’s premier live music venue.

 Directions: From Newburgh, at the junction of Broadway and Route 9W, head north on Route 9W for 8 miles.
 Turn right onto Dock Rd. and pull into the first parking area on the right, directly behind The Falcon.
 View the falls from the parking area.